Kdecherf/blog.kdecherf.com/source/_posts/2012-06-30-incremental-backup-with-rsync.markdown

 Hello World,

-It's most a tip than an article but today I create a little script for you to make incremental backups using rsync.
+It's more a tip than an article but today I create a little script for you to make incremental backups using rsync.
 An incremental backup is a backup that only contains modified files since the last backup.
 In this article I invert this principle to backup in a separate folder old versions of a modified or deleted file.

 For this script we only need three options of rsync: